Stilbenes and Resveratrol:

 Stilbenoids such as t-piceid, t-resveratrol, ε-viniferins, and t-pterostilbene can differ significantly among grape cultivars and years due to variation in environmental conditions and subsequent stressors encountered during a year.
 This study evaluated diverse muscadine grape cultivars for their ability to consistently produce four major stilbenoids such as t-piceid, t-resveratrol, ε-viniferins, and t-pterostilbene irrespective of environmental changes that can impact their production.

 Resveratrol functions by exerting antioxidant activity and influencing key metabolic and regulatory pathways in the human body.
 Resveratrol has multiple antioxidant effects including scavenging dangerous reactive oxygen species (ROS), enhancing the activity of endogenous enzymes that metabolize ROS, and suppressing the activity of enzymes that play a role in ROS production.
+The antioxidant protection provided by resveratrol, along with its regulation of important signaling pathways, likely accounts for it many putative health benefits.

 Some researchers have even suggested high intakes of resveratrol from red wine may be responsible for the so-called “French Paradox” – the observation that heart disease rates are relatively low in France despite a high-fat diet among the French population.